foundry-rs/book/src/tutorials/solmate-nft.md

 #### Extending our NFT contract functionality and testing

-Next, we will extend our NFT by adding metadata to represent the content of our NFTs, as well as set a minting price, a maximum supply and the possibility to withdraw the collected proceeds from minting.
+Let's extend our NFT by adding metadata to represent the content of our NFTs, as well as set a minting price, a maximum supply and the possibility to withdraw the collected proceeds from minting.
 To follow along you can replace your current NFT contract with the code snippet below:

 ```
 // SPDX-License-Identifier: UNLICENSED